LM-15/falltest/README.md

   <summary>Click to read more!</summary>

 * In the WHERE clause, update the comment from "-- filter all virtual titles (surely need more virtual indicators)" to "-- filter all virtual titles (update values as needed)."
-* Add "language" from the JSON data.
-Take only the first listed (3 letters).
-Indicate that the language included in the would be first 3 letters.  will take the first language as the primary if more than 1.  will only take the first one.  update the query to do that.  language - should we add?
-Appears to be available in the Instance JSON info.
-It is supposed to be repeatable.
-I think Laura D. said that the first language would be the primary language if there is one.
-Will the source record provide language information in a more standardized way eventually?
-* Move this to can't be done yet.
-No date.
-If the holdings discover suppress field becomes available, add it and update the query commenting.
+* Add "language" from the instance JSON data.
+I assume it would have a parameter filter?
+It's a repeatable field if there is more than one language.
+If more than one language, the first is the primary language if there is one.
+We would indicate to use truncation right?
+Guess we would advise using, e.g., "%%eng%%", because there is not always a primary language?
+Not sure the source record would make it any clearer.
-* leave here; THIS WILL BECOME A PARAMTER Un-comment-out the hardcoded filter for instance statuses which we commented out because of a lack of test data.
+* Add two paramater filters for instance statuses name with "Cataloged" and "Batchloaded" as examples, and remove this from the WHERE clause hardcoded filters, including the comment used because of a lack of test data.
+See note above.
-* NO UPDATE ON THIS YET.
-WE CAN BRING IN BUT NOT IN A STANDARDIZED FORMAT. thISOND:  AT THIS TIME NOT BRINGIN IN THE DATE OF PUBLICADTION BECAUSE OF ITS NOT IN STANDARDSIZED FORM; INSTITUTIONS MAY CONCIDERE BRINGING IT IN WITH PARSING OPTIONS TO THEIR NEEDS.
-LINDA LOOKS AT FIXED FIELDS.
-WILL UPDATE TO BRING IN.
-WILL HAVE AS A FILTER.
-IF INSTITUTION ABLE TO PARSING .
-ONLY WAY CAN USE IN FILTER IS TRUNCATE.
-MENTION HAVE THIS DATE CAN BRING IN BUT ARE NOT TAKING THE TIME NOW TO WORK ON HOW TO PARSE; THERE ALSO MIGHT BE CLEANER OPTIONS WHEN THE SOURCE RECROD IS AVAILABLE..
-NEEDS TO BE PARSED FOR CAN'T SORT ON BECAUSE NOT JUST A NUMBER.
-HOW TO HANDLE EXCEPTION.
-Is "date published" usable yet?
-Or will the data be better from the source records?
-It is listed in the query in the MAIN TABLES WITH NEEDED COLUMNS commented section of the query, but also in the STILL IN PROGRESS section of the query.
+* At this point in time, we are not bringing in the dataofpublication because it is not in standardized form; institutions may consider bringing it in with parsing options to suit their needs.
+LINDA LOOKS AT FIXED FIELDS; SHOULD BE A CLEANER OPTION IN THE SOURCE RECORD WHEN AVAILABLE.
+Right now it is listed in the query in the MAIN TABLES WITH NEEDED COLUMNS commented section of the query, but also in the STILL IN PROGRESS section of the query.
 * Axel, is the note about using institutinal locations (in the readme paramter filters section) good enough on the consortial database issue?
 * About filtering by call nubmer: all we can advise is using truncation for the call number fitler, right?
 No changes on call number parts being separated right?
 * "super relation type name"; "sub relation type name"  Can we document what we think these fields are useful for?
 Are we using them to identify titles that are titles analyzed from within a larger title; to be able to exclude if wanted if counting only parent titles?
 I noticed that there is a "bound with" value for the inventory instance relationships types name measure, but I think earlier notes say Laura Daniels thought bound with info would be best through the holdings record (a true/false measure)?